lizawang/Investigate-the-relationships-among-four-Chinese-dialects-using-string-similarity-methods/README.md

 # Positioning-Wenzhounese-in-Chinese-Southern-dialects
-Where does Wenzhounese stand? <br>
+Where does Wenzhounese stand lexically? <br>
 What makes a dialect dialect and different from Mandarin lexically? <br>
 What makes each dialect different from others lexically? <br>